 If you’re ever into Vietnamese food, your first top favorite would be “Pho”, or so call Vietnamese Beef Noodle Soup.
-You probably eat Pho dozens of times and still wonder on how to cook such a flavor and aroma.
+You probably eat Pho dozens of times and still wonder how to cook such a flavor and aroma.
 Have no fear, this is a detailed step-by-step guide, with tips on how to cook the perfect Pho right at your own home.
-I also dedicated sections for ingredients selection guide, how to handle them and exactly how I cook Pho broth myself.
-There will be some smaller procedures that you might want to take note about such as priming bones/meats, spice preparation, etc. and finally a detailed recipe with (possibly) shopping list for your convenient.
+I also dedicated sections for ingredients selection guide, how to handle them, and exactly how I cook Pho broth myself.
+There will be some smaller procedures that you might want to take note about such as priming bones/meats, spice preparation, etc. and finally a detailed recipe with (possibly) shopping list for your convenience.

 Pho Styles & Variations

 Pho has become so well known across the globe and in every place, it will have its own variations.
 There are chicken and other flavors too, but beef Pho remains the most popular classics.
-Pho consists of specially cooked broth, rice noodle, spice, herb and meat toppings; and is considered as the best (and delicious too) herbal & medicinal meal for those cold days.
-Pho is so popular in Vietnam that you can find it anywhere from North to South region, from street stand to high class restaurant, any time 24/7.
+Pho consists of specially cooked broth, rice noodle, spice, herb, and meat toppings; and is considered as the best (and delicious too) herbal & medicinal meal for those cold days.
+Pho is so popular in Vietnam that you can find it anywhere from North to South region, from street stand to high-class restaurant, any time 24/7.
 There are a few popular Pho styles, grouping mainly into Northern – Pho Bac (e.g. Hanoi Pho, Nam Dinh Pho) and Southern – Pho Saigon.

 Cooking the ‘perfect’ Pho Broth or Soup base